 During her time at KIMT, she's covered President Donald Trump's visit to Rochester, a number of severe storms, and colorful features telling stories at the heart of the community.
-Her live reporting on a winter storm in 2018 helped Daybreak earn a Midwest Emmy.
+Her live reporting on tornado recovery in Iowa earned an Upper Midwest Emmy in 2019.
+She also earned an Upper Midwest Emmy in 2018 for her live coverage of a winter storm.

 Before moving to Minnesota, Annalisa was a multimedia journalist intern based in Washington D.C., reporting for KSEE-TV and KGPE-TV in Fresno, CA. She reported on stories from the nation's capital that impacted the people of Fresno including healthcare protests and community members traveling to D.C. to participate in a clean air protest.

 Annalisa got her Masters of Science in Broadcast and Digital Journalism from the S.I.
 Newhouse School at Syracuse University.
 While at Newhouse, she was part of the New York State Associated Press award-winning show, “Mornings on the Hill.”
 She received her Bachelor of the Arts in Political Science at Loyola Marymount University while pursuing a minor in dance.

 When Annalisa is not reporting she enjoys dancing, reading, and spending time with her friends and family!

 She is excited to join the Minnesota-Iowa community and to be a part of the KIMT team.
 Email story ideas, anything you want her to look into, or just say hi at email@example.com

 Eyota volunteer firefighters are putting down the fire hoses and picking up spatulas for their annual fundraiser.

 The project years in the making is about 2/3 done.

 About two dozen veterans came out to the morning hunt.